 Here is everything you need to know about getting around Lisbon by public transportation.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.

-Lisbon has countless impressive monuments and palaces.
-The Lisboa Card, the official tourist pass of Lisbon, offers free access to dozens of these sites and allows you to ride free on Lisbon’s public transport.
+- Lisbon has countless impressive monuments and palaces.
+The Lisboa Card, the official tourist pass of Lisbon, offers free access to dozens of these sites and allows you to ride Lisbon’s public transport for free.

 How to get from Lisbon Airport to the city center

 When traveling to Lisbon by plane, you always arrive at Portela Airport, also known as the Humberto Delgado Airport, and usually just simply as Lisbon Airport.
 Both the ‘normal’ and low-cost airlines fly to this airport.